 The open staging area is separated from the survey area by a shield partition.
-Access routes, or alises, with dates at the entrance, allow for the movement of the containers by a forklift to the appropriate area.
+Access routes, or aisles, with gates at the entrance, allow for the movement of the containers by a forklift to the appropriate area.
 A unique number that identifies each container and its unit of origin will be assigned to each waste container stored in the area.

-2.2.4.4 Shielded Staging Areas
+2.2.4.4 Shielded Staging Area

-Shielded staging areas are provided in order to meet the dose rate limits specified in the design basis, Section 2.2.2.
-Separate shielded areas are provided in order to allow separation of containers.
-Access to these areas is through sliding gates by means of the alses identified in Section 2.2.4.3.
+A shielded staging area is provided in order to meet the dose rate limits specified in the design basis, Section 2.2.2.
+Access to this area is through a sliding gate by means of the aisles identified in Section 2.2.4.3.
 Access will be controlled by administrative procedures.